zneix/haste-server/docs/storage.md

 ## Postgres

+(Optionally) Create a user for your database:
+`CREATE USER haste WITH ENCRYPTED PASSWORD 'password';`

 You will have to create the database and add a table named `entries`.
-It can be easily done with the following query:
+It can be easily done with the following queries:
+`CREATE DATABASE haste OWNER haste;`
 `CREATE TABLE entries (id SERIAL PRIMARY KEY, key VARCHAR(255) NOT NULL, value TEXT NOT NULL, expiration INT, UNIQUE(key));`

 Properties in `clientOptions` are optimal defaults and should be sufficient to run haste, however more detailed explanation for them can be found in pg package [documentation](https://node-postgres.com/api/client).